DesktopECHO/kWSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```
-The install summary should indicate 1359 or 1360 packages installed, depending on Windows version.

-**Upon completion you'll be logged-into your KDE Neon Desktop.**
+**When the script completes you will be logged-in to your KDE Neon Desktop.**

-**Configure kWSL to start at boot (like a service, no console window)**
+## Configure kWSL to start at boot (like a service, no console window)

  - Right-click the task in Task Scheduler, click properties
  - Click the checkbox for **Run whether user is logged on or not** and click **OK**